 Eight months later, from what seemed such a massive task, I have completed a 17 km run and clocked up several one-hour runs, and ran three to four times a week.
 It’s been challenging getting back into running, at the level, I used too.
 There have been days when I have felt lacking in energy, where my body has not wanted to move beyond the old ‘slow’ plod of former distance running days and days when I have felt like stopping.
 I have had a few pains in my ankle and a slight tendency to wobble as my ankle still doesn’t quite feel entirely attached to my leg!

 Despite this, I find myself in a place where in a few days time I will be lining up at the Sunshine coast half-marathon to fulfil the goal I set not long after I ruptured my ligament.
-Small steps taken consistently have gotten me here.
-Even when I wasn’t sure I would be fit enough, I kept taking small steps.
-Despite the doubts, I kept taking small steps.
-Despite what anyone else said I focused on small steps, how to get into action and keep going.
-This is how to achieve your New Year’s Resolutions.
+Small consistent steps are how I am here.
+One step after another, despite doubts and slow progress.
+Moreover, despite what anyone else said this is a sure way and how to get into action and build momentum.

-‘Big transformational wins are preceded by lots of little wins’ Mandy Napier
+‘Big transformational wins occur after lots of little wins’ Mandy Napier